virenribadiya-inventyv/Training/README.md

 # Training

-This repo contains the assigned tasks during the internship at Inventyv Software Services Pvt.Ltd.
+This repo contains the tasks performed by me during the internship at Inventyv Software Services Pvt.Ltd.